-The Capreo Freehub has a special body designed to accommodate then smaller diameter of the 9 and 10 tooth sprockets.
+The Capreo Freehub has a special body designed to accommodate the smaller diameter of the 9 and 10 tooth sprockets.
 Otherwise, it appears pretty much similar to other Shimano Freehubs.

-Instead of using the male threaded lockring common to other Hyperglide cassettes, the Capreo uses a much smaller female threaded lockring, using the same 22 x 1 mm thread as common crank extractors.
+Instead of using the male threaded lockring common to other Hyperglide cassettes, the Capreo uses a much smaller female threaded lockring with the same 22 x 1 mm thread as most square-taper cranks.